Why Do Cats Like Boxes?

-But why?
+But why do cats like boxes?
 If you buy your feline overlord a beautiful kitty bed worthy of a royalty, why do they prefer the box it arrived in?

 There are many reasons, and the main one is that your feline friend is a magnificent ambush predator by nature, so a safe, confined hiding place is going to be extremely useful both to stalk the prey from (your foot is acceptable prey) and to retreat to.

 Purrfectly reasonable, isn’t it?
 Let’s explore this wondrous topic, so you can better understand how to please your feline master, or in other words, make your cat happy.

 Boxes Are the Safest Place in the World

 Boxes are like a den, no other predator can sneak up on the poor kitty either from behind or from the side.
 Whatever chooses to approach, the feline majesty will see it coming, and respond accordingly.
 Hiss, scratch, jump on the unsuspecting prey (your fingers are prey), everything can be done from a box.
 That's why Cat Box Classics Cardboard Cat Houses have strategically place holes that allow your furry friend to keep an eye on you and pounce when the moment is right.
 You can can check them out here.